 Joshua Tree is a somewhat small town located in the state of California.
 With a population of 6,489 people and two constituent neighborhoods, Joshua Tree is the 481st largest community in California.

 Also of interest is that Joshua Tree has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Joshua Tree telecommute to their jobs.
-Overall, about 9.45% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Joshua Tree overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Joshua Tree, 22.83% have at least a bachelor's degree.
+In terms of college education, Joshua Tree is nearly on par with the US average for all cities of 21.84%: 20.49% of adults 25 and older in Joshua Tree have a bachelor's degree or advanced degree.

 Joshua Tree is a very ethnically-diverse town.
 The people who call Joshua Tree home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Joshua Tree residents report their race to be White, followed by Black or African-American.
+The greatest number of Joshua Tree residents report their race to be White, followed by Asian.
 Joshua Tree also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.01% of the town’s residents.
-Important ancestries of people in Joshua Tree include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 23.25% of the town’s residents.
+Important ancestries of people in Joshua Tree include German, Irish, English, French, and Italian.

 The most common language spoken in Joshua Tree is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.